mmacy/python-sdk/docs/quickstart.md

 uv run mcp dev server.py
 ```

-This opens an interactive web interface where you can:
+After installing any required dependencies, your default web browser should open the MCP Inspector where you can:

 - Call tools (`add` and `multiply`)
 - Read resources (`greeting://YourName` and `info://server`)